Raising the right size for better efficiency and profit for small farms

 There have been many recent articles related to what is the best size for cows that make the most economical sense.
 There have been some weights stated that could be ideal for economic reasons.
 They seem to range between 800 - 1200 lbs according to what the goals and objectives of the breeder are.
 This range is what we consider “Classic Size”.

 There is no official definition of what “classic” means when associated with cattle.
-There are cattle called “miniature” with vague or no definition associated with them.
+There are cattle called “miniature” with vague or no definition associated with why the frame scores were selected for them.
 A mature Miniature Hereford cow could weigh, on average, between 450 lbs to 850 lbs. according to Noble Research Institute's Frame Score Calculator.
 Our Mini Hereford bull weighs around 1,200 lbs and we don’t call that “miniature”.